OUTPATIENT US Clinical Experience

 Hours have been provided by the preceptor.
 Hours are subject to change at the preceptor’s discretion, but the minimum total hours will remain approximately the same.

-What you will do: This is an outpatient US clincial experience during which you will be under the supervision of a board certified rheumatologist.
-He holds hospital privileges at Northwest Community Hospital, Advocate Lutheran General Hospital, Resurrection Medical Center, and AMITA Health Holy Family Medical Center.
-Following his internal medicine residency at Weiss Memorial Hospital, he completed a rheumatology fellowship in Chicago.
+What you will do: This is an outpatient US clinical experience during which you will be under the supervision of a board certified rheumatologist.
+The physician holds hospital privileges in the Advocate Health Care and AMITA Health Systems.
+In the past, this attending was involved in the education of internal medicine residents from the University of Illinois.

-While training as a fellow, he was involved in numerous research studies, and had opportunities to present his work at national and international meetings.
-He has considerable experience in evaluating and managing patients with lupus, rheumatoid arthritis, gout, and osteoporosis.
-He is also adept at performing joint procedures.
+While training as a fellow, the preceptor was involved in numerous research studies, and had opportunities to present research at national and international meetings.
+This physician has considerable experience in evaluating and managing patients with SLE, rheumatoid arthritis, gout, and osteoporosis and is also adept at performing joint procedures.
 The practice has an onsite x-ray machine, MRI, DEXA, and ultrasound.

 After a few days of observation, you will take on an increasing role in patient encounters and learn the following under the preceptor’s supervision: